 It would be helpful if you could bring details of your insurer and any pre-authorisation numbers.
 Other useful information includes a list of any medications you take regularly, and any copies of any scans or X-Rays you have had related to your current condition.

-There is parking available at both the County Clinic and the BMI The Saxon Clinic.
+There is parking available at both the Three Shires Hospital and The Saxon Clinic.
 Please be aware that parking is quite limited on both sites and you may wish to allow some time to find a suitable parking spot prior to your appointment.